Pennsylvania county says 2,500 voter registrations being investigated for possible fraud

-HARRISBURG, Pa. — (AP) — A criminal investigation is underway in the crucial presidential battleground of Pennsylvania after election workers in one county flagged about 2,500 voter registration forms for potential fraud.
+LANCASTER COUNTY, Pa. — A criminal investigation is underway in the crucial presidential battleground of Pennsylvania after election workers in one county flagged about 2,500 voter registration forms for potential fraud.
 Two other counties were alerted to look for similar problems.

 The forms arrived at the Lancaster County elections office shortly before the state’s deadline to register this past Monday and were apparently part of a larger effort to sign people up, officials said Friday.
 Some had false names, suspicious handwriting, questionable signatures, incorrect addresses or other problematic details.